haoxiang-xu/vecoder/README.md

 ## [ About the Project ]

-### WebCodeEditor+LLMs:
+### CodeEditor+LLMs(Large Language Models):

-<span style="opacity: 0.64">WebCodeEditor+LLMs is a state-of-the-art web-based Code Editor that leverages the power of large language models to assist in coding.
+<span style="opacity: 0.64">CodeEditor+LLMs is a state-of-the-art Code Editor that leverages the power of large language models to assist in coding.
 By utilizing a vector database, it establishes intricate relationships between files and code segments.
 This advanced interconnectivity is designed to significantly enhance the efficiency of developers by providing context-aware insights and coding suggestions.</span>

+### AI-Enhanced UI:

+<span style="opacity: 0.64">This is a specialized UI designed specifically for AI supported application.
+While most AI applications focus primarily on functionality, they often overlook the importance of a better user experience.
+We possess incredibly powerful LLMs, but our interactions with them still resemble the command-line interface era.
+I believe that instead of merely providing code editors or IDE extensions for LLMs, we need a comprehensive overhaul of the entire code editor UI to align with the new paradigm of AI interaction in this era.</span>

 ![UI](https://github.com/haoxiang-xu/vecoder/assets/59581718/99afb87b-610f-48f2-b547-00e5e4605e55)